kavyamajety2599/DVA6242Project30/README.md

 ### Bias Analysis & Fairness Metrics
 This module visualizes how predicted termination outcomes vary across demographics (Race/Ethnicity, Gender, Mental Health, LGBTQ, Climate).
 It includes a table summarizing the overall impact of each category on termination risk.

-Differences between the two values may indicate representational or predictive bias.
-Users can also view fairness metrics such as Demographic Parity (DP) and Equality of Opportunity (EO), where values close to 1.00 indicate equitable behavior across groups.

 ### Grant Details Table
 This searchable, sortable table provides data per grant, including information such as termination status, bias flags, recipient, etc.